-A study of the twelve books of this designation in which the general inclusive message of these writings is considered and its parts correlated.
-The prophecies relating to the person, work, mission and purpose of the Messiah in His first and second advents are analyzed and clarified.
+This course gives the student an opportunity to do an original study of the Minor Prophets.
+The prophecies relating to the person, work, mission and purpose of the Messiah in His first and second advents are emphasized.
 The promises pertaining to the future exaltation of Israel as a nation are collated and the events connected with the realization of those divine promises are noted and defined.
-The course includes lectures by the professor, and research, reports and thesis by the students.
+The course includes lectures by the professor and research reports and thesis by the students.
+Open to third year, fourth year and graduate students only.